SherG/cool-iron/blog/simplify.md

 > Do you make decisions based on opinions rather than evidence?

-An example of the former from my own work: it was believed that our P-Team (an internal nickname) needed to increase throughput.
+<strong>Everyday example from my own work</strong>: it was believed that our P-Team (an internal nickname) needed to increase throughput.
 A bonus system was floated toward that end.
 The conclusion (and solution) seemed reasonable on the surface.
 However, a check of data showed they had been regularly increasing throughput, week-over-week.
 The decision then became clear: while we still planned on implementing a bonus system, we needed to grow P-Team substanitally.
 We tripled the team's size in order to achieve the desired throughput.

-A good example of when gut instinct can be wrong at pivotal moments, comes from <a href="https://segment.com/" target="blank">Segment</a>'s journey to find the right product-market fit.
+<strong>Pivotal moment example</strong>: This example comes from <a href="https://segment.com/" target="blank">Segment</a>'s journey to find the right product-market fit.
 Working within the framework of Y Combinator, their first product had failed.
 They had 6 months of funding left to find a direction.

 A team member floated a new idea.
 "That is literally the worst idea I've ever heard," replied co-founder Peter Reinhardt, "I have no idea how you build a business around that."